Why This Matters

 Mistake (Mutual and Unilateral)

-- Unilateral mistake generally provides no defense unless the non-mistaken party knew or should have known of the error, or enforcement would be unconscionable
+- Unilateral mistake generally provides no defense.
+The exception: the non-mistaken party knew or should have known of the error, or enforcement would be unconscionable.
+A common exam scenario is a contractor who makes a calculation error in a bid; if the other party should have recognized the bid was unreasonably low, the contractor may have a defense.

-- The mistake must concern existing facts, not future predictions or judgments about value—a bad business prediction isn't a "mistake" in the legal sense
+- The mistake must concern existing facts, not future predictions or judgments about value.
+Paying too much because you misjudged market trends isn't a "mistake" in the legal sense.
+And the mistaken party must not bear the risk of the mistake under the contract's allocation of risk.

-Compare: Misrepresentation vs. Mistake—misrepresentation involves one party's false statement, while mistake involves a party's own erroneous belief (not caused by the other party).
+Compare: Misrepresentation vs. Mistake: misrepresentation involves one party's false statement causing the other's error, while mistake involves a party's own erroneous belief (not caused by the other party's assertion).
 This distinction matters for determining fault and available remedies.

 Defects in Contract Terms and Purpose